Build Fierce Trust™ so your team can make faster decisions and execute with clarity. Adapted from Special Forces frameworks for business.

 Built where trust is life-or-death and your team doesn’t have to follow you.
 It integrates empathy with accountability, care with courage, serving your people with demanding they win.

-Robert W. Schaefer is a distinguished leader with more than 30 years of service in the U.S. Army Special Forces (Green Berets), where he rose from sergeant to officer, special operations commander, and diplomat.
-His career was recognized with the prestigious OSS Veterans & USSOCOM Award of Excellence, an honor comparable to being named “Man of the Year” across U.S. Special Operations Forces and the CIA.
+Retired U.S. Army Special Forces Lieutenant Colonel Robert W. Schaefer is a distinguished leader with 30 years of service in the U.S. Army Special Forces (Green Berets), rising from sergeant to officer, special operations commander, and diplomat, and 40+ years advising foreign heads of state, militaries, and Fortune 50 companies.
+His career was recognized with the prestigious OSS Veterans & USSOCOM Award of Excellence, an honor comparable to being named "Operator of the Year" across U.S. Special Operations Forces and the CIA.
+He holds a master's degree from Harvard University, served as a U.S. diplomat in Russia, Ukraine, and Estonia, and was NBC's on-air security analyst for the 2014 Winter Olympics.

 The frameworks are proven.
 The system works.
 Your team is waiting.